bryandj/dsc-mod-4-project-online-ds-ft-090919/README.md

 Insight:

 a) Naked eye test tells us that the data looks stationary, but the Dickey-Fuller Test says the data is not stationary.
-b) "i" is most likely 1 since all 5 zipcodes were not stationary
+b) "i" is most likely 1 since all 5 zip codes were not stationary
 c) If the data was stationary, "i" would have been 0